omarmir/deleterr/README.md

 - [x] Delete movies
 - [ ] Delete shows or seasons
 - [ ] Allow marking specific users that are exempted from automatic deletion
+- [ ] Allow marking specific media files that are exempted from automatic deletion
 - [x] Setup credentials and authentication requirement
 - [x] Use persistent store for ROST instead of .env file
 - [ ] **Setup schedule for automatic deletion**